AusSRC/db_replication/README.md

 The *start time* corresponds to when the records are inserted in the source table of the location where the query is executed.
 The *end time* corresponds to the time at which all locations have consolidated the data.
-The *time difference* provides the total delay time in processing the whole replication for this concrete dbsync as indicated in out Bucardo setup.
+The *time difference* provides the total delay time in processing the whole replication for this concrete dbsync as indicated in our Bucardo setup.

 ### Light tables benchmark